Cesky Krumlov Food

 Pečená kachna

 Roast duck is usually served with cabbage and dumplings, often in portions designed for a long lunch or dinner.
-In Cesky Krumlov, it fits the tavern setting well because the dish relies on roasting, rendered fat, and a side that can handle the sauce.
+In Cesky Krumlov, it fits the tavern setting because the dish relies on roasting, rendered fat, and a side that can handle the sauce.
 It is better for dinner than for a quick stop between castle visits.

 Guláš